GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Approach

-where $\boldsymbol o^\mathrm{s}$ and $\boldsymbol d^\mathrm{s}$ are the origin and direction of the rays, $t_\mathrm n$ and $t_\mathrm f$ are the near and far planes, and $l_\mathrm{lr}$ is half the width of the orthogonal projection view.
-For the first $N-1$ surfaces, $l_\mathrm{lr}$ is set to encompass the generated foreground objects in 3D.
-For the last surface which is the background plane in GRAM, we use a larger projection view as it spans a much wider region for covering the background under extreme views.
-We also apply an additional nonlinear mapping function to sample denser points around center region; more details can be found in the \emph{suppl. material}.
+Specifically, we sample the surfaces by shooting $H_{\mathrm{lr}}\times W_{\mathrm{lr}}$ rays that are parallel to Z-axis.
+For the first $N\!-\!1$ surfaces, the sampling area encompasses the foreground objects in 3D.
+For the last surface which is the background plane in GRAM, we use a larger area as it spans a much wider region for covering the background under extreme views.
+We also apply an additional nonlinear mapping to sample denser points around the center region (see \emph{suppl. material} for details).
 After concatenating the sampled color, occupancy, and intermediate features from $\Phi$, the manifold gridding produces a 4D tensor $\boldsymbol{R}_{\mathrm{lr}}^+\in \mathbb{R}^{N,H_{lr},W_{lr},4+d_f}$ where $d_f$ is the channel number of features.

-\paragraph{Super-resolution CNN} To upsample the LR radiance maps, we condition the super-resolution CNN $\mathcal{U}$ with latent code $\boldsymbol z$ such that the added details are also controlled by $\boldsymbol z$ to the extent possible:

-where $H_\mathrm{hr}$ and $W_\mathrm{hr}$ are the HR resolution.
-Considering that the distribution of background radiance significantly differ from the foreground, we employ two CNNs, one for the first $N-1$ foreground maps and another much smaller one (with half channels of the former) for the last background map.
-Using two CNNs leads to higher image quality as we will show in the experiment.
+\paragraph{Super-resolution CNN} To upsample the LR radiance maps, we condition the super-resolution CNN $\mathcal{U}$ with latent code $\boldsymbol z$ such that the added details are also controlled by $\boldsymbol z$ to the extent possible: where $H_\mathrm{hr}$ and $W_\mathrm{hr}$ are the HR resolution.
+Considering that the distribution of background radiance significantly differ from the foreground, we employ \emph{two CNNs}, one for the first $N-1$ foreground maps and another much smaller one (with half channels of the former) for the last background map.
+Adding this dedicated background network leads to higher image quality as we will show in the experiment.
+See also the \emph{suppl. material} for more details.

 Our CNN architecture is adapted from previous image super-resolution networks~\cite{wang2018esrgan,shi2016real, zhang2018residual}.
 Specifically, we first apply Residual-in-Residual Dense Block (RRDB)~\cite{wang2018esrgan} to process the LR radiance and feature maps, and then use sub-pixel convolutions~\cite{shi2016real, zhang2018residual} for upsampling.
-RRDB is a CNN equipped with massive residual and dense connections which can effectively process the features.
-Meanwhile, sub-pixel convolution is a learnable upsampling method proven to work well for super-resolution.
+RRDB is a CNN equipped with massive residual and dense connections which can effectively process the features, while sub-pixel convolution is a learnable upsampling method proven to work well for super-resolution.
 We empirically found that their combination leads to better performance.